redhat-developer/intellij-tekton/README.md

 The Start Wizard Preview panel updates on changes and it display texts of any length in a well formatted way

+### Code completion on single inputs

+When adding a task to a pipeline definition, code completion gets also activated on single inputs (param, input/output resource and workspace).
+If the input contains a default value, then this value is also inserted into the pipeline definition.

 ## Previous releases

 ## 0.5.0